 In parts one and two of this series, we explained the principles of applying sensitivity labels at the container level in Microsoft 365 using SharePoint sites, Teams, and Microsoft 365 groups.
 We demonstrated that you can apply labels to both new and existing Sites, Teams, and Groups, and how Site, Group, or Team owners can easily change the labels at any time.
 We also explained the impact of setting sensitivity labels with a Private setting and it’s effect on guest members in Microsoft Teams.

 In the third and final part of this blog series, we will discuss the impact of applying sensitivity labels at the container level, where document level label settings are also already in place.
-We will also show you some useful tips on the M365 audit logs’ auditing capabilities concerning sensitivity labeling.
+We will also show you some useful tips on the Microsoft 365 audit log auditing capabilities concerning sensitivity labeling.

 Applying container level sensitivity labels where document level labeling is already in place

 Now that we understand how container level sensitivity labeling works, an important point to consider is how this affects any documents within these containers?
 Do they inherit the container level label or retain their own label, will there be any conflict?
 Let’s take a look by taking the following steps.

 - In part two of this series, we created a team called Human Resources, and assigned a label to the Team called General \ HR (where General is the top-level label and HR is a sub-label).
 You can see the Team in the image below.